axeldavy/DearCyGui/FEATURES.md

 - Contrary to DPG which had a global lock, every item has its own lock.
 - And item can be created without any parent, and be attached later.
 - A lot of states that were not meaningful and were sometimes misleading were removed or raise an error when not valid.
 For instance Drawing items do not have an 'ok' or a 'visible' state as in practice they were always True no matter what.
+- A lot of states were not correctly updated, and special care has been done to properly update them.
+You can trust the value of the states much more.

 # Viewport
 - wait_for_input is now more useful as wake() enables to force rendering